oriuminc/jenkins-inception/README.md

     $ git clone https://github.com/myplanetdigital/inception.git
     $ cd inception
     $ bundle exec librarian-chef install

+Be sure to configure the settings in `misc/config.yml`.

 The next steps vary based on how you'd like to launch the Inception stack.